 We found 15 family medicine practitioners near Fort Dodge, IA.

-Dr. Randy Noyes specializes in family medicine.
-He attended Des Moines University, College of Osteopathic Medicine and then went on to complete his residency at Long Island College Hospital.
-He accepts Medicare insurance.
+Dr. Randy Noyes' specialty is family medicine.
+After completing medical school at Des Moines University, College of Osteopathic Medicine, he performed his residency at Long Island College Hospital.
+Dr. Noyes accepts Medicare insurance.

-Dr. Lincoln Wallace practices family medicine in Fort Dodge, IA.
-He is rated highly by his patients.
-He takes Medicare insurance.
-Dr. Wallace graduated from the University of Iowa, Carver College of Medicine.
+Dr. Randall Minion specializes in family medicine and practices in Fort Dodge, IA.
+Dr. Minion is in-network for Medicare insurance.
+He graduated from the University of British Columbia Faculty of Medicine.